-Due to a demand coupled with a lack of resources, the Department has to be selective and work only with offenders who are adequately committed to genuine change through a process of investment, observation, assessment and confrontation that helps them build accountability while developing respect for everyone — including themselves.
+Due to demand coupled with a lack of resources, the Department has to be selective and work only with PSO’s who are adequately committed to genuine change through a process of investment, observation, assessment and confrontation that helps them build accountability while developing respect for others — including themselves.

-All individuals sentenced to prison for a sex offense (whether a new commitment or a parole violator) receive a treatment assessment.
-The offender's name and results are then placed on the Department's Sex Offender Treatment Program tracking list.
-Those who pass the assessment are listed as eligible when their name comes up on the priority list.
-They can be placed in the SOTP program at the Utah State Prison in Draper or in a treatment program at the San Juan and Sanpete County Jails through the prison's Jail Contracting Program.
+Again, all individuals sentenced to prison for a sex offense (whether a new commitment or a parole violator) receive a treatability assessment.
+The PSO’s name and results are then placed on the Department's Sex Offense Treatment Program tracking list.
+Their response dictates their placement on the tracking list.
+They can be placed in the SOTP at the Utah State Prison in Draper, in a treatment program at the Central Utah Correctional Facility in Gunnison, or at the San Juan, Sanpete or Kane County Jails through the prison's Jail Contracting Program.

-• Priority classification from the Board of Pardons & Parole indicating the offender would likely parole in the event of satisfactory treatment progress
+- Priority classification from the Board of Pardons indicating the PSO would likely parole in the event of satisfactory treatment progress

-Not every offender who has committed a sex offense will be eligible for treatment.
+Not every individual who has committed a sex offense will be eligible for treatment.
 Some reasons for exclusion include: